Daventry's 'Litter Ninjas' are taking no prisoners - and they're coming to blitz an estate near YOU!

 Green-minded children in Daventry are taking to the parks and streets to rid the community of rubbish.

-Known as the Granger Litter Ninjas, children from The Grange estate regularly head off with adult leader Jacquie Ward to clean up the parks and green areas.
+Known as the Granger Litter Ninjas, children from The Grange estate regularly head off with adult leader Jacquie Ward to clean up the parks and green areas on their estate.

 "These children make my day," Jacquie told The Gusher.